Aisling: History of the form

-During Queen Elizabeth II's state visit to Ireland in May 2011, Liam mac Uistín's poem was read out in Irish during the Queen's visit to the Garden of Remembrance.
-The Queen also laid a wreath at the Garden in honor of glúnta na haislinge ("the generation of the vision"), whom Liam mac Uistín's poem both praises and gives a voice to.
+The Queen then laid a wreath at the Garden in honor of glúnta na haislinge ("the generations of the vision"), to whom Liam mac Uistín's poem both praises and gives a voice.
 The Queen's gesture was widely praised by the Irish media.

 Satire

-In 1751, Jacobite war poet Alasdair MacMhaighstir Alasdair, whose poetry remains an immortal part of Scottish Gaelic literature, poked fun at the aisling genre in his Anti-Whig and anti-Campbell satirical poem, An Airce ("The Ark"), which was published for the first time in Edinburgh, as part of its author's groundbreaking poetry collection Ais-Eiridh na Sean Chánoin Albannaich ("The Resurrection of the Old Scottish Language").
+In 1751, Jacobite war poet Alasdair MacMhaighstir Alasdair, whose poetry remains an immortal part of Scottish Gaelic literature, poked fun at the aisling genre in his anti-Whig and anti-Campbell satirical poem, An Airce ("The Ark"), which was published for the first time in Edinburgh as part of its author's groundbreaking poetry collection Ais-Eiridh na Sean Chánoin Albannaich ("The Resurrection of the Old Scottish Language").
 Instead of a female deity, the Bard describes a meeting with the ghost of a member of Clan Campbell who was beheaded for Jacobitism.
 The ghost then prophesies that Clan Campbell will be punished for committing high treason against their lawful King during the Jacobite rising of 1745, first by a repeat of the Ten Plagues of Egypt and then by a second Great Flood upon Argyllshire.
 The Bard is instructed to emulate Noah and build an Ark for carefully selected Campbells.
 The moderates are to be welcomed aboard the Ark's decks after being purged of their Whiggery by first swallowing a heavy dose of seawater.
 Redcoats from the Campbell of Argyll Militia and a long list of Campbell tacksmen are to be tied with millstones and thrown overboard, or even much worse.

-Due to the militant Jacobitism of this poem and many others in the same book with it, all known copies of Alasdair mac Mhaighstir Alasdair's Ais-Eiridh na Sean Chánoin Albannaich were rounded up and publicly burned by the public hangman at Edinburgh in 1752.
+Due to the militant Jacobitism of this poem and many others in the same book with it, all known copies of the collection were rounded up and publicly burned by the public hangman at Edinburgh in 1752.